seaburygroup-dev/cutycapt-php/README.md

 ```

 ### output
-Sets the url to capture (This have to be the comlete path)
+Save the captured image to this location (this have to be the comlete path)
 ```
 $cutycapt->output(__DIR__ . '/example.png');
 ```